docs.rodeo

 -webkit-prefixed properties without standard equivalents

-[!NOTE] Avoid using on websites.
-These properties will only work in WebKit- or Blink-based browsers except where specified.
+[!NOTE] These properties work in WebKit- or Blink-based browsers except where support notes say otherwise.
+You should avoid using them on production websites.

 A-C